 Section 7.0 of Appendix A analyzes fair housing conditions in the City of Tulelake, and provides a regional comparison.
-Table A-37 in Section 7.30 of Appendix A enumerates identifies the conditions that contribute to the City's fair housing issues and contributing factors. , and In Table A-38 the identified contributing conditions the contributing factors are prioritized by the level of importance and impact on fair housing.
+Table A-37 in Section 7.3 of Appendix A identifies the conditions that contribute to the City's fair housing issues.
+In Table A-38 the identified contributing conditions are prioritized by the level of importance and impact on fair housing.

-The City's Affirmatively Furthering Fair Housing (AFFH) Action Plan is identified as Table A-368, Section 7.23 of Appendix A, and hereby incorporated by reference.
+The City's Affirmatively Furthering Fair Housing (AFFH) Action Plan is identified as Table A-38, Section 7.3 of Appendix A, and hereby incorporated by reference.
 The City's AFFH Action Plan addresses the identified fair housing issues and contributing factors.
-Tulelake's AFFH Action Plan, that is Table A-38, contains the actions the

-City will undertake during the 6th cycle planning period to address the City's fair housing issues and contributing factors.
+Tulelake's AFFH Action Plan, that is Table A-38, contains the actions the City will undertake during the 6th cycle planning period to address the City's fair housing issues and contributing factors.
 The AFFH Action Plan includes a schedule and objective and measurable outcomes, and is intended to address the housing needs of all economic segments of the community.2